The Definitive Guide to Frugal Living: How to Budget, Save, and Build Wealth

 App-Based Budgeting Strategies 2025

-Budgeting is the backbone of how to live frugally and save money.
+Budgeting is the backbone of frugal living.
 In 2025, apps like YNAB and Mint make it a breeze to track expenses and stick to your plan.
 For example:

 • YNAB: Assigns every dollar a job for intentional spending.